dorushendriks/2AMM20-Sattelite-Dataset-Group-5/README.md

 # Overview
 An overview of all images is given below, the sentinel 2 ID can be used to retrieve both the date and location of the image.
+See https://sentiwiki.copernicus.eu/web/s2-mission for details on how this ID can be read, and an exact overview of how the data is processed before our modifications.

 ijsselmeer-and-surroundings-low-clouds-relatively-dark